May 17, 2022

-Alfonso Arellano is Senior Economist in the Financial Systems Unit at BBVA Research.
+Alfonso Arellano is Senior Economist in the Spain & Portugal Unit at BBVA Research.
 He is also part-time associate professor at Complutense University of Madrid.Previous to this position, Alfonso Arellano worked as post-doctoral researcher at the Foundation for Applied Economics (FEDEA) and visiting professor at the University of Alicante.He obtained the B.A. in Economics at Complutense University, the Master in Economics and Management at University Pompeu Fabra and completed the Ph.
 D. in Economics at University Carlos III.His research interests include microeconometrics, applied econometrics and labor economics.
-His current research also focuses on digital economy and financial literacy, among others.
+His current research also focuses on digital economy, financial literacy and financial health, among others.

 The contracts statistics confirmed the increase in permanent contracts and the reduction in temporary ones.
 As a result, the temporary employment ratio declined, especially among the youngest people.

 Affiliation increased last month (184,600 people) -driven by permanent employment- and unemployment fell (-86,300 people).
 Seasonally adjusted, this pattern was maintained.
 Employment grew (90,000) and the temporary employment ratio fell (to 58%) and unemployment (-50,000).

 Negative seasonality caused a decline in employment (-100,200) and an increase in the unemployment rate (13.6%).
 However, the adjusted figures (SWDA) are positive: employment grew by 1.1% qoq, hours worked by 0.8%, the unemployment rate fell to 13.0% and the seasonality rate hardly changed (25.1%).